TYLANDER/SketchSite/README.md

 - **Regenerate Button:** Instantly rerun code generation with the current detection results.
 - **Browser Preview:** Live HTML/CSS preview inside the app using a built-in browser (WKWebView).
 - **Code Preview:** View and copy generated code in a compact, readable window.
+- **Component Library:** Pre-built component templates organized by category with search and quick-add functionality.
 - **XcodeGen Integration:** Project structure is managed via `project.yml` for easy file management and reproducibility.

 ---